Table of contents

 However, many Life Science, Medtech and Pharma companies are beginning to take a closer look at their supply chains, implementing transparent, transactional and collaborative platforms which are helping them to target sustainable development goals more effectively.
 A great example of this is the work that Cytiva (formerly GE Healthcare) have been doing in partnership with TECHNIA to produce their Supplier Portal.

-Technological advances such as digitalisation, alternative fuels, and autonomous vehicles present a clear and current shift in the Transport and Mobility sector.
+Technological advances such as digitalization, alternative fuels, and autonomous vehicles present a clear and current shift in the Transport and Mobility sector.
 While economic developments such as mobility-as-a-service, e-commerce and remote working are changing the way that consumers expect to travel.
 Shared ownership and on demand access to transport are trends which will disrupt the automotive industry within the current decade.
 Electric Vehicle sales jumped from 450,000 in 2015 to 2.1 million in 2019.
 And analysts predict that, despite a drop in 2020, passenger electric vehicle sales will continue to rise as the infrastructure and supply costs improve.

 OEMs have had a keen eye on this upward trend for some years.
 And with global demand for cleaner transportation rising, Ford is investing $11 billion in electrification over five years, electrifying their most popular nameplates.
 In fact, they partnered with Volkswagon last year in a joint venture to further the development of autonomous, electric vehicles.